drsrinathsridhar/brics_pyuvc/STIC.md

 ## Build OpenCV

 First build OpenCV 3.4+ with highgui and Python 3 support.
+First install some prerequisites:

+`sudo apt install ffmpeg qt5-default libgtk2.0-dev libgtk-3-dev`

 Here's the CMAKE command.
 Please replace `ENV_PATH` with the path of the python environment in your Anaconda (get it using `which python` when the environment is activated).

 For instance, first run